basecamp/kamal-site/docs/configuration/builder-examples.md

 ## [Using local builder for single-arch](#using-local-builder-for-single-arch)

-If you always want to build locally for a single arch, Kamal will build the image using a local buildx instance.
+If you always want to build locally for a single architecture, Kamal will build the image using a local buildx instance.

 ```yaml
 builder: